 If you’re looking for some comfort food that’s quick and filling,is the place to go.
 It offers a full Hong Kong cafe menu with your usual instant noodles and macaroni served with different types of toppings, a large variety of sandwiches and different rice dishes.
 The star attraction, though, are the Swiss wings — braised chicken wings marinated in a divine sticky, sweet soy sauce.

-Once located near Victoria Harbour before years of land reclamation extended Hong Kong Island into the sea, this stalwart neighbourhood favourite offers diners a simple menu with authentic Hong Kong dishes such as egg tarts, toasted goodies, pineapple buns and classic Hong Kong—style beverages.
-Hoi On is one of the last authentic old-school Hong Kong diners keeping it real in this fast-moving cosmopolitan city.
+Once located near Victoria Harbour before years of land reclamation extended Hong Kong Island into the sea, this stalwart neighbourhood favourite offers diners a simple menu with authentic Hong Kong dishes such as egg tarts, toasted goodies, pineapple buns and classic Hong Kong—style beverages. is one of the last authentic old-school Hong Kong diners keeping it real in this fast-moving cosmopolitan city.

 Information in this article is subject to change without advance notice.
 Please contact the relevant product or service providers for enquiries.

 The Hong Kong Tourism Board disclaims any liability as to the quality or fitness for purpose of third party products and services; and makes no representation or warranty as to the accuracy, adequacy or reliability of any information contained herein.